r2d32/OS_class_repository/homework/csi-fs/HEXDUMP.md

   *
 ```
 *lost+found* directory data block.

+> JD: Uhhhh, no, not by my calculation.
+Again, if you showed *how* you
+>     determined that *lost+found* was in `4000`, I might be able to
+>     understand your thinking better.

 ```
   00004000  00 00 00 00 00 04 00 00  00 00 00 00 00 00 00 00  |................|
   00004010  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|